Tuesday, April 21, 2015

 6. Stop war and promote a universalist vision:

-• A militia is to protect against power, as opposed to permanent armies that protect that power.
+• A militia is to protect against power, as opposed to permanent armies that protect it.

 -- Statement of Central Committee on March 22,